Configuration Parameters

 Allowed values:

-tcp://[<password>@]<host>[:<port>][/<database index>]
+tcp://[<password>@]<host>[:<port>][/<database index>];

-unix://[<password>@]<socket path>[:<database index>]
+unix://[<password>@]<socket path>[:<database index>];

-Note the URI requirements.
+Take notice of the URI requirements.

-Example: "tcp://localhost:6379"
+Example: "tcp://localhost:6379".

-Default value: defined by RedisDefaultConn parameter value
+Default value: defined by the RedisDefaultConn parameter value

 Request